sheldonucr/physics_based_em_assessment_analysis/README.md

 It consists of three major parts:

 The first part is the new physics-accurate EM model was developed for single wire based on the first-principle based stress evolution physics.
-The work was published in DAC'14 and TCAD'16.
+The work was published in DAC'14 (dac14em_and_ACM.pdf) and TCAD'15 (tcad15_phy_em.pdf).
 The model can predict the mean time to failure (MTTF) of single wire stressed by constant current dentistry and temperature.

 The second part is the second physics-based EM model was an extension of the first EM models (DAC'14) for considering the time-varying current density and temperature.
 We call it dynamic EM models.
-The work has been published in ASPDAC'16.
+The work has been published in ASPDAC'16 (aspdac16em_dyn.pdf).

 The third part of the codes is for the compact EM models for multl-branch interconnect wires.
-The detailed descriptions are given in the DAC'15 and corresponding TCAD papers shown below.
+The detailed descriptions are given in the DAC'15 and corresponding TCAD'16 (tcad16tree-em.pdf) papers shown below.

 ## Matlab codes for the newly developed physics-based EM models:

-### I Matlab codes for DAC'14 [1]
+### I Matlab codes for DAC'14 [1] and TCAD'15

     time_to_failure.m